-Dr. Heather J. Gotham is a Clinical Associate Professor in the Department of Psychiatry & Behavioral Sciences, and member of the Center for Behavioral Health Services and Implementation Research in the Division of Public Mental Health & Population Sciences.
+Dr. Heather J. Gotham is a Clinical Associate Professor in the Department of Psychiatry & Behavioral Sciences, and member of the Center for Dissemination and Implementation in the Division of Public Mental Health & Population Sciences.

-She is the Director of the Network Coordinating Office of the Mental Health Technology Transfer Center (MHTTC) Network funded by SAMHSA.
+Dr. Gotham is also the Director of the Network Coordinating Office of the Mental Health Technology Transfer Center (MHTTC) Network funded by SAMHSA.
 The MHTTC Network consists of 10 regional centers, a National American Indian & Alaska Native Center, and a National Hispanic & Latino Center.
-The overarching goal of this network is the implementation and sustainment of evidence-based mental health prevention, treatment, and recovery support practices across US states and territories.
-She is also a co-investigator on a National Institute on Drug Abuse (NIDA) funded project studying the implementation of substance use disorder treatments in HIV care settings.
+The goal of this Network is the implementation and sustainment of evidence-based mental health prevention, treatment, and recovery support practices across US states and territories.
+In addition, she is a consultant on two NIDA-funded projects studying the implementation of substance use disorder screening and treatment approaches in HIV care settings.

 Dr. Gotham has served as principal investigator, co-investigator or evaluator on SAMHSA, NIH, HRSA, and CDC grants.
 Her research focuses on implementation science, including factors affecting implementation, training and education of health care providers, and longitudinal course of implementation.
 Topics include substance use and mental health treatments for adolescents and adults, co-occurring mental health and substance use disorders, and screening, brief intervention, and referral to treatment (SBIRT).